Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 _**Prerequisite:** Level 6+ Ranger_

-When you score a Critical Hit against a creature, all creature have **:d20-adv: Advantage**{ .d20 } on the next attack they make against that creature before the end of your next turn.
+When you score a Critical Hit against a creature, all creature have **:d20-adv: Advantage**{.d20} on the next attack they make against that creature before the end of your next turn.

 ---